The Road from Receptionist to Stylist

 Teasylights require a lot of attention (and foils.)
 Charity has an eye for detail.
 The tedious work is demanding and complicated but satisfying for her.
 While it’s a lot of work upfront, Charity says, “they are pretty on everyone, customizable, and low-maintenance.”

 Not everyone loves color corrections.
 Charity does, though, as long as the client trusts in the process.
-“I love the transformation, but I also love making a client feel better about themselves because hair has a ton to do with self-confidence,” she says.
+It is a long one, but so worth it in the end.

 Freetime, Food, and Travel